mikeroyal/DevOps-Tools-Guide/README.md

 [Docker](https://www.docker.com/) is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
 All containers are run by a single operating-system kernel and are thus more lightweight than virtual machines.

+[Dockle](https://containers.goodwith.tech/) is a Container Image Linter for Security, Helping build the Best-Practice Docker Image.

+[TwistLock](https://www.esecurityplanet.com/products/twistlock/) is a Cloud Native Cybersecurity Platform that provides full lifecycle security for containerized environments.
+From pipeline to perimeter, Twistlock helps customers scale securely and deploy containers with confidence.
+The Twistlock Platform goes beyond just containers to secure the entire cloud native stack, from the host OS to serverless functions.

 [PowerShell/PowerShell Core](https://docs.microsoft.com/en-us/powershell/) is a cross-platform (Windows, Linux, and macOS) automation and configuration tool/framework that works well with your existing tools and is optimized for dealing with structured data (e.g. JSON, CSV, XML, etc.), REST APIs, and object models.
 It includes a command-line shell, an associated scripting language and a framework for processing cmdlets.

 [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/) creates virtual machines on Windows 10.
 Hyper-V can be enabled in many ways including using the Windows 10 control panel, PowerShell or using the Deployment Imaging Servicing and Management tool (DISM).

+[HyperKit](https://github.com/moby/hyperkit) is a toolkit for embedding hypervisor capabilities in your application.
+It includes a complete hypervisor, based on [xhyve](https://github.com/mist64/xhyve)/[bhyve](https://bhyve.org/), which is optimized for lightweight virtual machines and container deployment.
+It is designed to be interfaced with higher-level components such as the [VPNKit](https://github.com/moby/vpnkit) and [DataKit](https://github.com/moby/datakit).
+HyperKit currently only supports macOS using the [Hypervisor.framework](https://developer.apple.com/library/mac/documentation/DriversKernelHardware/Reference/Hypervisor/index.html) making it a core component of Docker Desktop for Mac.

+[Intel® Graphics Virtualization Technology (Intel® GVT)](https://github.com/intel/gvt-linux) is a full GPU virtualization solution with mediated pass-through, starting from 4th generation Intel Core (TM) processors with Intel processor graphics(Broadwell and newer).
+It can be used to virtualize the GPU for multiple guest virtual machines, effectively providing near-native graphics performance in the virtual machine and still letting your host use the virtualized GPU normally.

+[Apple Hypervisor](https://developer.apple.com/documentation/hypervisor) is a frameowrk that builds virtualization solutions on top of a lightweight hypervisor, without third-party kernel extensions.
+Hypervisor provides C APIs so you can interact with virtualization technologies in user space, without writing kernel extensions (KEXTs).
+As a result, the apps you create using this framework are suitable for distribution on the [Mac App Store](https://www.appstore.com/).

+[Apple Virtualization Framework](https://developer.apple.com/documentation/virtualization) is a framework that provides high-level APIs for creating and managing virtual machines on Apple silicon and Intel-based Mac computers.
+This framework is used to boot and run a Linux-based operating system in a custom environment that you define.
+It also supports the [Virtio specification](https://www.redhat.com/en/virtio-networking-series), which defines standard interfaces for many device types, including network, socket, serial port, storage, entropy, and memory-balloon devices.

+[Apple Paravirtualized Graphics Framework](https://developer.apple.com/documentation/paravirtualizedgraphics) is a framework that implements hardware-accelerated graphics for macOS running in a virtual machine, hereafter known as the guest.
+The operating system provides a graphics driver that runs inside the guest, communicating with the framework in the host operating system to take advantage of Metal-accelerated graphics.

 [Cloud Hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) is an open source Virtual Machine Monitor (VMM) that runs on top of [KVM](https://www.kernel.org/doc/Documentation/virtual/kvm/api.txt).
 The project focuses on exclusively running modern, cloud workloads, on top of a limited set of hardware architectures and platforms.
 Cloud workloads refers to those that are usually run by customers inside a cloud provider.
 Cloud Hypervisor is implemented in [Rust](https://www.rust-lang.org/) and is based on the [rust-vmm](https://github.com/rust-vmm) crates.